Kids on Social Media

 So before you click “share”, step into your child’s shoes and listen to what they want.
 Think about it from their perspective.
 If an image shows them in a good light and they don’t mind, then go for it!

-This article was originally published on the Tweens2teen website.
+This article was originally published on the Tweens2teen website and has been republished with permission.